 VIDEO COMING OF: SYSTEM EXPANSION PROCESS – THIS TUTORIAL WILL SHARE WHAT WE LEARNED ABOUT PLACEMENT AND INTERTIE SETUP FROM OUR OWN EXPANSION PROCESS

 The sizing of each equipment component in the microgrid design is calculated from the base data for total consumption (click here for our spreadsheet).
 In our case, the system design is an intertie, so the initial system is based on the calculated consumption of the Duplicable City Center combined with that of the Earthbag Village.
-Additional expansion will also happen with the construction of Villages 2-7, but the initial solar setup will provide all the power needed for the Duplicable City Center, Ultimate Classroom, Earthbag Village, and Phase I food infrastructure.
+Additional expansion will also occur with the construction of Villages 2-7, but the initial solar setup will provide all the power needed for the Duplicable City Center, Ultimate Classroom, Earthbag Village, and Phase I food infrastructure.

 With our own system as an example, we discuss here the details of sizing a solar system with the following sections:

 The first step for calculating the solar-sizing specifics is to identify the total power consumption.
-Total power and energy consumption = Total Watt-hours/day (Wh/d), so the total consumption is the sum of individual equipment consumption in the Duplicable City Center.
-You can see these calculations for the Duplicable City Center on this spreadsheet: Click for City Center Spreadsheet
+Total power and energy consumption = Total watt-hours/day (Wh/d), so the total consumption is the sum of individual equipment consumption in the Duplicable City Center.
+You can see these calculations for the Duplicable City Center on this spreadsheet: Click for City Center Spreadsheet.

 The next step is to determine the equipment sizing.
 For this, you will need the rating of the PV module.
 The PV rating can be found by taking into consideration two factors: losses and insolation.
-The standard number used for “losses” is about 30%, and this accounts for dust on the panels, indirect sunlight losses, etc. Taking this into account, a loss factor of 1.3 is included in the total power demand so total power to be produced = 1.3 * Total Wh/day.
+The standard number used for “losses” is about 30%, and this accounts for dust on the panels, indirect sunlight losses, etc. Taking this into account, a loss factor of 1.3 is included in the total power demand so total power produced = 1.3 * Total Wh/day.

-Finding the size of your complete solar array/modules is then accomplished using the Total Watt Peak Rating (provided above) divided by the Rated Output Watt-peak of the Module.
-The Rated Output Watt-peak of a Module is acquired once the model of PV panel is decided (see Factors Affecting Equipment Selection below) and then this formula is applied:
+Finding the size of your complete solar array/modules is then accomplished using the Total Watt Peak Rating (provided above) divided by the Rated Output Watt-peak of the module.
+The Rated Output Watt-peak of a module is acquired once the model of PV panel is decided (see Factors Affecting Equipment Selection below) and then this formula is applied: